Blair Tennent

 William Blair Tennent CBE (4 December 1898 – 1 May 1976), known as Blair Tennent, was a New Zealand politician of the National Party and a cabinet minister.
 In Palmerston North he was a dentist, and a local body politician.

 Early life

 Tennent was born at Greymouth on 4 December 1898 to Elizabeth Blair and her husband, David Tennent.
-He was dux at Greymouth District High School.
+He was dux at Greymouth District High School, and graduated with a Bachelor of Dental Surgery degree from the University of Otago in 1922.

 Local body politics

 Tennent was a councillor for Palmerston North City Council from 1933 to 1941.
 He was Mayor of Palmerston North from 1956 to 1959.

 He was on the Board of Governors for Palmerston North Boys' High School, and in 1954 led the conservative opposition to the appointment of Guthrie Wilson to head either Palmerston North Boys' High School or Freyberg High School because of the frank and sexually explicit language in his novels.

 Member of Parliament

 Tennent represented the Palmerston North electorate from 1949 to 1954, when he was defeated by Philip Skoglund.
 He then represented the Manawatu electorate from 1957 to 1966, when he retired.

 He was Minister of Education in the Second National Government from 1960 to 1963.

 In 1953, Tennent was awarded the Queen Elizabeth II Coronation Medal.